nygeog/beh_public/meetings/readme.md

 ----

+##2014-02-03

+####Other items
-####Been Loading up server with backup data, and trying to get several 100 GB of data up there and keep getting error messages saying we are out of space
+* Been Loading up server with backup data, and trying to get several 100 GB of data up there and keep getting error messages saying we are out of space.

-##2014-01-27
+* GPS Tree Canopy write-up

+* Support for Student with Walkability metrics.
+The student is unable to bring in the walkability csv effectively.
+Not sure how much GIS they know.

 ####Recently Done.
 * Wrapped up grid points for naas/pollen
 * Sent Columbia student walkability data and helping them out with the GIS work.